brocktbennett/BAN5753_Spark_Team_13/spark-miniproject2.md

 3. **Documentation**:
    - `README.md`: Project details and instructions.
    - `report.docx` or `presentation.pptx`: Detailed analysis and findings.

+# Pickled_models
+- Since we used four different machine learning models, our pipeline does not include the ML models in the final stage.
+Instead, the pipeline exports a dataset ready to be loaded into one of the four models.
+Each of the four models is also serialized.Ensure that the dataframe that is loaded in from the pre-processing pipeline uses the same naming convention, as follows: ppl_pickle_df=ppl_pickle_model.transform(df)

 ### Saving and Loading Models
 ```python